bigscience-workshop/promptsource/API_DOCUMENTATION.md

 * `metrics`: List of strings denoting metrics to use for evaluation

 ## Class `DatasetTemplates`
-`DatasetTemplates` is a class that wraps all the prompts (each of them are instances of `Template`) for a specific dataset/subset and implements all the helper functions necessary to read/write to the yaml file in which the prompts are saved.
+`DatasetTemplates` is a class that wraps all the prompts (each of them are instances of `Template`) for a specific dataset/subset and implements all the helper functions necessary to read/write to the YAML file in which the prompts are saved.

 You will likely mainly be interested in getting the existing prompts and their names for a given dataset.
 You can do that with the following instantiation:
 ```python